 I learned that my client doesn’t currently have a diagnosis.
 She is known to be an excellent student.
 She attends a hard-push high school and has lot of talents, yet her teachers are giving feedback to the family that she doesn't talk in class.
 They say if she can express herself more, it will help her grow.

 As I started to work with her, I saw her as a kid with a lot of traditional social anxiety.
 She does have four friends with whom she feels included, and in fact, she doesn't feel highly anxious when she's with her friends.
 It's just the rest of the time.
 First, we defined where the anxiety shows up.
 The anxiety tends to show up with teachers or with any kid who is not part of her inner friendship circle.
 The social anxiety sometimes shows up, for example, when she is with her parents, and they want to take a picture of her in her dance costume.
 Interestingly, she doesn't have anxiety while dancing, but she does have some social anxiety once people pay attention to her after she dances.

 These issues present social communication challenges, not just anxiety.
-We know from the research that 68% of siblings of people diagnosed with autism spectrum disorder (ASD) have a compelling learning disability.
-Her brother had a late diagnosis of ASD Level 1/Asperger’s syndrome, and his sister is presenting with social anxiety and underlying social communication challenges.
+We know from the research that 68% of siblings of people diagnosed as autistic have a compelling learning disability.
+Her brother had a late diagnosis of autism, and his sister is presenting with social anxiety and underlying social communication challenges.